 For the challenge I was supported by local property firm Dransfield Properties to ensure I could cover the cost of my races as well as running gear.
 Dransfield Properties own and manage Fox Valley in Stocksbridge where I’m a regular visitor on my daily training runs around the hills of myhometown.

 However, disaster struck before I could kick the challenge off when I got injured just after Christmas and it put me out for nearly two months at the start of 2018.
 Then the Beast from the East hit meaning a lot of races in early spring were cancelled.
-At the same time my daughter became seriously ill in March which meant our whole life was flipped upside down and meant a lot of plans had to change.
+At the same time my daughter became seriously ill with a previously diagnosed heart condition in March which meant our whole life was flipped upside down and meant a lot of plans had to change.

 The challenge was put on hold till May and then changed to 14 x 10K races and 4 x HM with times changed to sub 37 and sub 85.
 The challenge finally got off the ground and for first couple of months everything was going to plan then the heatwave struck and mentally I was struggling to deal with my daughters heart condition and the amount of changes to the challenge meant come September it required me to race every weekend and I could not do it anymore.
 I was on the verge of a break down so I had to admit defeat and end the challenge.
 At same time I took a break from running and a break from racing that would last 6 months.
 You can read my challenge ending statement by clicking here.

 The challenge races were as follows, with my finish time in brackets:

 - North Lincs HM – Sunday 6th May (84:21)